blat-blatnik/Chocoro/README.md

 | <kbd>1</kbd> .. <kbd>5</kbd> | Cycle through tiles        |

 ## Credits

+The coding and level design was done by Blat Blatnik.
+The art was made by Olga Ważny.

 | what?               | where?                                                    | who?                                                         | how?                                                         |
 | ------------------- | --------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |